 Although the iconic Northern Lights yacht sails the Boston Harbor year-round, their holiday cruises have become an annual tradition for locals and tourists alike.
 Whether you’re looking to enjoy an adults-only night out or spend some time with the whole family, there’s sure to be a trip aboard this luxury yacht that will pique your interest.

 In order to immerse yourself in the Christmas spirit, try the Cocoa and Carols cruise.
-Embarking on weekends, this cruise has Christmas standards played by a live Jazz band who invites you to sing along.
-And after you’ve hit up their winter hot chocolate bar, you can even steal away to the above deck bar to add a little Schnapps.
+Embarking on weekends, this cruise has Christmas standards played by a live Jazz band that invites you to sing along.
+After you’ve hit up their winter hot chocolate bar, you can even steal away to the above-deck bar to add a little Schnapps.

 If a day trip is more your speed, the Holiday Brunch cruise may be the perfect option.
 You can enjoy a delicious three-course gourmet brunch, even a cheeky mimosa or two, and still leave your evening free to stroll the waterfront after you disembark.